DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Some subjects with sun damage or atypical naevi have several or many lesions with irregular shape and colour.
 It may be prudent to remove the most odd-looking lesion for histopathology.
-If it is reported to be banale, there may be no need to remove any others.
+If it is reported to be banal, there may be no need to remove any others.
 If in doubt, refer the patient to a dermatologist for evaluation, or arrange whole body mole mapping.

-If you have relevant training and experience, use dermoscopy to examine a broad selection of benign lesions as well clinically suspicious lesions.
+If you have relevant training and experience, use dermoscopy to examine a broad selection of benign lesions as well as clinically suspicious lesions.

-Biopsy of pigmented lesions on the basis of suspicious clinical and/or dermoscopic features requires complete excision with a 2mm margin.
+Biopsy of pigmented lesions on the basis of suspicious clinical and/or dermatoscopic features requires complete excision with a 2mm margin.
 An expert should normally be consulted following the diagnosis of melanoma (dermatologist, plastic or general surgeon).

 Nodular melanoma (15-30% of cases) shows vertical growth histologically and tends to enlarge more rapidly and deeply than superficial spreading melanoma (0.5 mm per month).
 They may be blue, black, red (60%) or skin coloured.
 They may ulcerate or bleed spontaneously.

 Superficial spreading melanoma (SSM, 60–70% of cases) shows horizontal growth histologically and can be in situ or invasive.
 Generally, the ABCDE criteria characteristics are helpful for diagnosis.
 However, the lack of pigmentation in amelanotic melanoma means it is frequently misdiagnosed and removed late.
 Nodular melanoma can arise within superficial spreading melanoma.

 Superficial spreading melanoma